The Day Will Come When You Won't Be: Critical reception

-"The Day Will Come When You Won't Be" received mixed to positive reviews from critics.
-On Rotten Tomatoes, it holds a 66% with an average rating of 7.03 out of 10, based on 50 reviews.
-The site's consensus reads: The flashback-laden "The Day Will Come When You Won't Be" is slow to deliver the payoff from last season's finale – but ultimately delivers with sadistic acts of gut-wrenching violence that will push Walking Dead fans to their limit.
+"The Day Will Come When You Won't Be" received polarized reviews from critics.

 Matt Fowler of IGN rated it 6 out of 10 in his review: "It crossed a line, but not one of gore.
 Or death, even.
 Not necessarily.
 It basically broke the final shred of trust in the show to service characters over gimmickry."
 Zack Handlen of The A.V.
 Club gave the episode a C−, the lowest grade given by the website to the show thus far: "The show is so stupid that it thinks we're stupid, prays we're stupid; cross its fingers and hopes like hell that its legion of loyal, obsessive followers will rend their garments at the horrible death of a fan favorite, but still be back next week."
 According to Stuart Jeffries of The Guardian, "This was, to put it mildly, uncomfortable viewing: 45-plus minutes of torture porn mingled with something even more unpalatable ... this wasn't so much entertainment as psychic evisceration for us."
 Emily VanDerWerff of Vox wrote, "I've had a lot of issues with The Walking Dead of late — especially with that genuinely terrible season six finale — but I probably still would have called myself, in general, a “fan” of the show until tonight".
 Brian Lowry from CNN also criticized the episode: "Nevertheless, its most admirable qualities have increasingly been overshadowed by its more distasteful ones – not merely in demonstrating just how brutal humanity can be, but by toying with its audience."
 Jeff Stone of IndieWire wrote in his review, "It was miserable, and tedious, and made me feel bad.
 Not in an emotionally compelling way, just in a 'I could be watching something of value' way", and he graded the episode D−.
 Kristi Turnquist of The Oregonian was also critical: "The most shocking reveal was just how low executive producer and showrunner Scott M. Gimple and "Walking Dead" comics creator Robert Kirkman are willing to go for the sake of sensationalism and torture porn."